-Indonesia is justly renowned for the diversity of its cuisine.
 Balinese cuisine may well be the best – though Indonesians could argue about this all day.
 The most famous Balinese dish is probably babi guling – roast suckling pig.
-This spicy, juicy treat is enjoyed across the island, but Seminyak is one of the best places to try it.
-Babi Guling Pak Malen is an authentic warung on the busy Sunset Road.
+This spicy, juicy treat is enjoyed across the island.
+There are plenty of great restaurants in Seminyak where you can try Babi Guling.
+If you want to sample this dish we recommend Babi Guling Pak Malen on busy Sunset Road.

 8. Marvel at the Centuries-old Petitenget Temple

-Seminyak’s growth as a tourist resort does not mean it is renowned for its temples.
-Certainly it is not home to as many as spiritual centres like Ubud.
-However, a must-visit is the beautiful Petitenget Temple.
+While Seminyak is not home to as many as spiritual centres like Ubud, there are a few temples that you should visit.
+Top of the list is the beautiful Petitenget Temple.
 This red-brick Hindu temple is a cultural landmark for the local community, and one of Bali’s famous sea temples.

 Seminyak is a great place not just to try Balinese cuisine, but to learn how to cook it.
 There are numerous cookery classes in Seminyak, but one of the best is run by British chef Dean Fisher.
 You can learn how to whip up delicious specialities including bebek betutu (spicy duck), chicken satay, and kambing mekuah (spicy lamb and coconut stew).

 Bali is home to some of the finest scuba diving in Indonesia, and, by extension, the world.
 Seminyak is a great place for divers, whether you’re a complete beginner looking to learn or a seasoned veteran.
-The former should check out Adventure Scuba Diving Bali, a reputable dive school and centre on Jl Dewi Saraswati.
+You can find some great diving packages for Seminyak and other parts of Bali on this page.

 11. Hit the Beach

-Seminyak’s beautiful golden beach is quieter and somewhat more refined than Kuta’s.
+Seminyak’s beautiful golden beach is one of the areas main attractions.
 It’s a lovely place to swim or surf, although the currents are strong.
 Therefore, this area is recommended mainly for advanced surfers.
-For many, the main draw of Seminyak Beach is simply the chance to see and be seen.
+The main draw of Seminyak Beach is simply the chance to see and be seen.
 It’s a fashionable spot, and its beachfront bars and restaurants are great places to watch the beautiful people go by.

 12. Check out an Art Gallery